 Chillers and Blast Freezers

-Because each company’s application is unique, it is important to consider the various processes your facility will operate to optimize your new cold storage facility design and insulated panel package.
+Cool Because each company’s application is unique, it is important to consider the various processes your facility will operate to optimize your new cold storage facility design and insulated panel package.

-Caustic Chemical Exposure and Insulated Metal Panels
+Caustic Chemical Exposure and Cool Room Panels

 Are you using chemical compounds in your product processing?
 They may have an impact on your walls, ceilings, and supporting attachments.
 Depending upon the type of chemical, frequency of use, and intensity of cleaning, a specific customized surface, texture, and paint thickness/type may be recommended.
 An experienced panel consultant can help explore materials, paints, and finish options that work for you and your design team.